flexiblepower/powermatcher-documentation/SimplePMCluster.md

   3. Configure Concentrator
   4. Configure PVAgent

-## Starting up Powermatcher in OSGI
+## Starting up PowerMatcher in OSGI

-The powermatcher repository has an `examples` bundle, containing example implementations of the core and API classes and interfaces.
+The PowerMatcher repository has an `examples` bundle, containing example implementations of the core and API classes and interfaces.
 In this example, our device agents will be the `PVPanel` and the `Freezer` classes.
-More information on how to build your own device agent can be found in the [Creation of a device agent](CreationOfDeviceAgent) section.
+More information on how to build your own device agent can be found in the [Creation of a device agent](CreationOfDeviceAgent.md) section.

-In eclipse, open `examples.bndrun` of the `net.powermatcher.examples` project.
+In eclipse, open `examples.bndrun` of the `net.PowerMatcher.examples` project.
 Click on `Run OSGi` to fire up the Apache Felix service.

 ![eclipse example.bndrun](eclipse_example_bndrun.png)